 1. What happens if a competitor in Open Division makes Major Power factor but his bullet weight is below the 120 grain minimum?

-See Point 14 of Appendix D1 in the January 2012 Edition of the IPSC Handgun Rulebook.
+See Point 14 of Appendix D1 in the IPSC Handgun Rulebook.

 1. Standard Division prohibits compensators.
 If I have an attachment extending forward of the barrel & slide of my gun, but there are no holes in the attachment other the hole in the barrel from which the bullet exits, is this legal?

-1. What happens if a competitor has 9 rounds of 40SW loaded in one of his magazines at the Start Signal?
+1. What happens if a competitor who declared Major has 9 rounds loaded in one of his magazines at the Start Signal?

 He can continue to shoot in Classic Division, but he is scored Minor, provided his ammo achieves the minimum power factor.
 Note that the "maximum 8 rounds loaded for Major" rule relates only to scoring within the division.
 A competitor will be relegated to Open Division if he has more than 10 rounds (of any calibre) loaded in any magazine accessible to him during a COF.

 1. What guns are approved for Production Division?

 Only those guns listed as approved on the Production Division List.
 If it's not shown on the list as approved, it's not approved.

 2. How often do you update the Approved Gun List?